PavAndrei/chart-expenses/README.md

 Users should be able to:

+- View a bar chart of their spending over the last 7 days
+- See the current day highlighted in a different color
+- Hover over the bars to see the exact amount spent
-- Complete the form with their details
+- View the total spending this month and the comparison with last month
-- Receive form validation messages if:
-  - Any field is missed
-  - The email address is not formatted correctly
-  - The avatar upload is too big or the wrong image format
-- Complete the form only using their keyboard
-- Have inputs, form field hints, and error messages announced on their screen reader
-- See the generated conference ticket when they successfully submit the form
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See responsive layout and smooth hover interactions

 ### Screenshot